 KPMI® does not advise partial conversions on race bike and/or engines that have reached factory advertised service limits.
 In the event that your engine has reached or exceeded factory service limits, then KPMI® recommends installing a new complete valve spring kit and all new valves.
 However, on a low hour engines with apparent intake face recession and exhaust components that meet factory specifications, consider a KPMI® Intake Only System, when performing necessary service.
 Always consult with qualified professionals suited to inspect and repair your machine.

 KPMI® does not recommend making any changes that affect the valve spring contact areas.
 Modifications that do not affect the valve spring contact areas are allowable.
 However, each KPMI® basewasher has been designed to a minimum cross sectional area, and any changes could adversely affect the strength of the basewasher.
 KPMI® recommends basewasher modifications only be performed by experienced engine builders.

-17. How much interference do I use when installing KPMI® bronze or Powder Metal valve seats?
+17. How much interference do I use when installing KPMI® Bronze, Powder Metal or High Chrome valve seats?

 KPMI® recommends that when seats are removed, the counter bore in the head is then machined to produce a round accurate and well finished counter bore.
 KPMI® offers the follow valve seat installation interference fits:

 • KPMI® Bronze seat installed into an Aluminum Cyl.
 Head Min.
 0.006" Max 0.008"

 • KPMI® Bronze seat installed into a Cast Iron Cyl.
 Head: Min.
 0.005" Max.
 0.007"

 • KPMI® Powder Metal or High Chrome seat installed into Aluminum Cyl.
 Head: Min.
 0.006" Max 0.008"

 • KPMI® Powder Metal or High Chrome seat installed into Cast Iron Cyl.
 Head: Min.
 0.005" Max 0.007"